cameronneylon/barcelona-declaration-website/content/conference_2025_bologna_programme.md

 ### DAY 2 | THURSDAY, MAY 29

-*The detailed programme for this day (with all speakers and presentation titles) is available at the website of WOOC2025: https://workshop-oc.github.io/*
+The detailed programme for Day 2 of WOOC2025 (with all speakers and presentation titles) is available at: https://workshop-oc.github.io/.